 Danner Jag Loft

-Bottom Line: Warm, good traction, and durable
+Warm, easy on/off, and durable

 Weight: 19 oz/pair